 In 1771,the shambles and tenements on the west side of it, were bought by the Nine Incorporated Trades and a new hall was constructed with each trade having a separate room to conduct their business.
 On 24th September 1776 the Trades assembled within the Howff for the last time before marching to the Trades Hall led by Convener William Bisset.

-Coming back to discussing the walls, by the early ninetieth century the walls were becoming weakened and unstable and architect David Neave had submitted plans for a new wall and railings at Meadowside in 1828, part of this plan was to add a curve to the wall at the north west end of the ground.
+By the early ninetieth century the walls were becoming weakened and unstable and architect David Neave had submitted plans for a new wall and railings at Meadowside in 1828, part of this plan was to add a curve to the wall at the north west end of the ground.
 During dismantling of the north wall monument number 192 was removed and rebuilt a few feet south of its previous location free standing attached to some large pieces of masonry.

 As part of the 1832-34 Improvement Plan which we will come back to shortly, James Black who became the towns architect in 1833 designed and built the Barrack Street gateway to the Howff in 1833-34, The gateway itself has some nice features including the Dundee coat of arms above, two caskets on top of the posts and some miniature caskets incorporated into the bars.